 If a slave device is not ready or is unable to process the received data, it can pull the SCL line low to indicate that it needs time to receive/process the data.
 Once the device is ready, it can drive the SCL line high, indicating that the master can restart serial communication.
 This is called clock stretching.

 The data bits are always sampled at a low-to-high transition of the clock pulse on an SCL line.
-The slave devices can only pull the SCL line low after the I2C bus is released by the master.
+The slave devices can only pull the SCL line low after the master releases the I2C bus.
 When the SCL line is pulled low by a slave device, the master devices on the I2C bus refrain from generating clock pulses or putting data on an SDA line until the SCL line is released by the slave.

 The 10-bit I2C addressing

 Advanced I2C devices have 10-bit addresses.
 These can be used with 7-bit address devices as the address frame for 10-bit devices always begins with the 5-bit sequence, 11110.